 Utilities are among the most defensive stocks you can invest in.
 Anything from the electricity supply, water supply, wastewater, and waste management are always great options for retirees.
 They are steady dividend payers, and although the growth is minimal, it ensures that you will most likely not lose your principal.

 There are also a number of sectors that are usually considered defensive.
 Some of the stocks in these sectors carry significantly more risk than utilities, but they can also give you a higher return.

 The telecommunication sector is known for being defensive.
 Due to the nature of the services and products they provide, they are able to make considerable recurring revenues.
 Telecommunication stocks are also known for paying consistent and growing dividends.

-If you are a risk averse investor, then capital preservation should be your main goal.
+If you are a risk-averse investor, then capital preservation should be your main goal.
 There are several investment approaches, like value investing that allow you to appreciate your capital, while also preserving it.
-There are some stark differences between capital appreciation, and capital preservation, but investors should try to combine both in their investments.
+There are some stark differences between capital accumulation and capital preservation, but investors should try to combine both in their investments.

 Image source: usnews